kostenickj/de_id/README.md

 2) A determination of which columns are quasi-identifiers.

-+In the first two years, we used gender, country, year of birth, level of education, and number of forum posts.
++ In the first two years, we used gender, country, year of birth, level of education, and number of forum posts.
 We also used the set of courses that a single student took, since that could be used to re-identify the student.
 Care should be taken to